Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at $\sqrt{s} =$ 13 TeV: Event reconstruction

 Jet energy corrections are derived from simulation studies so that the average measured energy of jets becomes identical to that of particle-level jets.
 In situ measurements of the momentum balance in dijet, $\text{photon} + \text{jet}$, $\PZ + \text{jet}$, and multijet events are used to determine any residual differences between the jet energy scale in data and in simulation, and appropriate corrections are made~\cite{Khachatryan:2016kdb}.
 Additional selection criteria are applied to each jet to remove jets potentially dominated by instrumental effects or reconstruction failures~\cite{CMS-PAS-JME-16-003}.

 A jet grooming technique is used for AK8 jets in this analysis to help identify and discriminate between merged jets from hadronic decays of boosted \PV and Higgs bosons, and jets from quarks and gluons.
 The AK8 jets are groomed by means of the modified mass drop tagger algorithm~\cite{Dasgupta:2013ihk}, also known as the soft-drop algorithm, with angular exponent $\beta = 0$, soft cutoff threshold $z_{\text{cut}} < 0.1$, and characteristic radius $R_0 = 0.8$~\cite{Larkoski:2014wba}.
+Subjets are obtained by reversing the last step of the jet soft-drop clustering.
 The soft-drop algorithm does not fully reject contributions from the underlying event and pileup.
 The mass of the AK8 jet (\mj) is therefore defined as the invariant mass associated to the four-momentum of the soft-drop jet, after the PUPPI corrections are applied.

 Discrimination between AK8 jets originating from vector boson decays and those originating from gluons and quarks is further improved by the $N$-subjettiness jet substructure variable~\cite{Thaler2011}.
 This observable exploits the distribution of the jet constituents found in the proximity of the subjet axes to determine if the jet can be effectively subdivided into a number $N$ of subjets.
 The generic $N$-subjettiness variable $\tau_N$ is defined as the \pt-weighted sum of the angular distance of all the $k$ jet constituents from the closest subjet: \begin{linenomath}